pypa/packaging.python.org/source/flow.rst

-..
-TODO: Reformat to 78 character line length used in in other docs

 ==================
 The Packaging Flow
 ==================

 The document aims to outline the flow involved in publishing/distributing a :term:`distribution package <Distribution Package>`, usually to the `Python Package Index (PyPI)`_.
 It is written for package publishers, who are assumed to be the package author.

 .. _Python Package Index (PyPI): https://pypi.org/

-While the :doc:`tutorial <tutorials/packaging-projects>`
-walks through the process of preparing a simple package for release, it does not fully enumerate what steps and files are required, and for what purpose.
+While the :doc:`tutorial <tutorials/packaging-projects>` walks through the process of preparing a simple package for release, it does not fully enumerate what steps and files are required, and for what purpose.

 Publishing a package requires a flow from the author's source code to an end user's Python environment.
 The steps to achieve this are: